uric/cosmo-docs/how-it-works.md

 * User / API driven flow - in this flow a bluprint is uploaded to the Cloudify manager and a workflow is invoked.
 Alternatively a workflow can be invoked on an existing deployment using the API
 * Policy Driven - in this flow a Workflow is invoked by a policy without user intervention

+### Workflow Execution
+Workflow execution requires the Workflow itslef and a [Topology](#topology) The Workflow engine runs the worflow algorithm and in each step process the selected Nodes.
+For each node it creates a task that typically implements a hook in the node set of lifecycle hooks, using the concrete implementation ( (see plugins)[#plugins] )

 ## REST API & UI